 Prinks favourite Burin Van Armand goes for an altogether more mature and restrained logo, reflecting his more sophisticated, subtle and nuanced take on brash, glitter-cannon festival EDM.

 Detroit Techno trailblazer Laura Surer’s logo has a kind of distressed, artisan feel to it, which communicates the sense of authenticity and genuine artistry which is so important in Techno circles.
-This logo says “I’m from Detroit, I grew up on 8-Mile Road, and my logo is distressed, signifying a raw, realness which I hope will appeal to a more monied demographic”.
+This logo says “I’m from Detroit, I grew up on 8-Mile Road, and my logo is distressed, signifying a raw, realness which is part of a larger marketing strategy I hope will appeal to a more monied demographic”.

 DJ Believe, the darling of the Extravagant-Hobo-Step scene in San Francisco has a superb logo, which features letters made of thin lines as well as medium lines.
 It’s bold, visionary, and progressive, unlike his music which despite the intriguing genre name, is essentially just more Christian Dub Step and as such, virtually unlistenable.